 |Panasonic TZ90« »||1/2.3||20.2||5184||3888||4K/30p||19.1||10.6||106||36||Panasonic TZ90|

 |Panasonic LX15« »||1-inch||20.0||5472||3648||4K/30p||-||-||-||-||Panasonic LX15|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The TZ200 indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the TZ200 can use is 4K/30p.

 Feature comparison: Canon 1D Mark II N vs Panasonic TZ200

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the TZ200 has an electronic viewfinder (2330k dots), while the 1D Mark II N has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1D Mark II N has a higher magnification than the one of the TZ200 (0.55x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark II N and Panasonic TZ200 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1D Mark II N, but is missing on the TZ200 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.